 Franklin is a somewhat small borough located in the state of New Jersey.
 With a population of 4,855 people and two constituent neighborhoods, Franklin is the 318th largest community in New Jersey.
-Franklin has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Franklin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Franklin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Franklin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Franklin is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Franklin who work in sales jobs (16.23%), office and administrative support (15.80%), and personal care services (6.18%).
+There are especially a lot of people living in Franklin who work in office and administrative support (16.89%), sales jobs (15.73%), and personal care services (5.26%).

 Also of interest is that Franklin has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Franklin in 2010 was $30,210, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $120,840 for a family of four.
+The per capita income in Franklin in 2010 was $27,843, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $111,372 for a family of four.
 However, Franklin contains both very wealthy and poor people as well.

+Franklin is a somewhat ethnically-diverse borough.
 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Franklin include Irish, Italian, Polish, and English.
+Important ancestries of people in Franklin include German, Italian, Polish, and Dutch.

 The most common language spoken in Franklin is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Polish.